puneet20011/Project-1-CS5610-Web-Dev/README.md

 **Sumedha**, a fellow MSCS student, wants ideas for adding interactive features to her own portfolio.
 She visits Puneet’s website and notices the custom cursor animation.
 She explores the code links and takes notes on how she can implement something similar in her site, saving hours of trial and error.

+### **User Story 3:**

+**Lisa**, a recruiter on her phone, is browsing Puneet’s portfolio while commuting.
+She wants a smooth mobile experience.
+She taps the menu, scrolls through projects, and easily finds the download resume button.
+She appreciates the responsive layout and leaves a positive comment on Puneet's LinkedIn.